melashkr/technical-articles/evaluating-iot-protocols/README.md

  - 1000 requests: MQTT took more time than AMQP and HTTP by processing the data, but AMQP has the best performance in this case in comparison MQTT and HTTP.
 AMQP took about 53.6 seconds (53669 milliseconds)
  - 3000 requests: The result showed that HTTP is the worst protocol in request processing after 2000 requests.
-This concludes that MQTT delivers the best performance for processing the 3000 requests taking 179 seconds (179651 milliseconds), and AMQP deliver the best performance for processing 100 requests
+This concludes that MQTT delivers the best performance for processing the 3000 requests taking 179 seconds (179651 milliseconds), and AMQP delivers the best performance for processing 100 requests

 ## Conclusion of the Experiment
 The evaluation has proven that MQTT-Protocol is the best protocol for heavy workload after 2000 requests and the lowest performance protocol is HTTP.
 We were able to find the best performance of the protocols based on the accuracy duration in millisecond and with different workloads.

 ### Feedback
-If there is somthing wrong, please contact us.
-I hope, the aricle is helpful for you. <br />
+Please reach out to us if you have any feedback.
+We hope, the aricle is helpful for you. <br />
 E-Mail: mohamed.elashkr@gmail.com <br />
 E-Mail: wael.amer@gmail.com